Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

   - heading: Brief
     headerimage: /img/brief-_-problem.png
     standout: false
-    intro: This prototype was part of a larger effort to improve online sales of the 606 Shelving system.
+    intro: This prototype was part of an ongoing UX review of the sales process for their shelving system.
     body: >-
       #### Background

       Briefly*:* 606 is a modular shelving system.
 'E-tracks' are directly attached to walls or posts.
 Various components such as shelves, tables, and cabinets are attached to tracks with pins.
 There are two bay widths for components, 65cm and 90cm.
-It's also relevant to mention the system is *very* expensive.

-      The sales process for a new shelving system is complex, the majority of the sales process was handled by 'planners' (essentially salespeople).
-Planners would be trained to understand the limitations of the system, for example specific wall-types would limit the weight the system could hold.
+      The majority of the sales process is handled by 'planners' (essentially salespeople), who would be trained to understand the limitations of the system.

-      Planners would receive inquiries via a webform on the website, or sometimes via direct email.
-They then take that inquiry and create a 'drawing' (a plan for the system which includes all measurements).
-The drawing was made using an outdated, but well built Java desktop application.
-This application was central to the business, and interfaced with stock systems, their CRM (salesforce), and the website.
+      Planners would receive inquiries via a webform, or direct email.
+They used a  Java desktop app to create a plan for the shelving system.

+      The entire digital infrastructure of the company is built around this application, interfacing with stock, accounting, customer and account systems.

       #### Leading up to the prototype